esturdivant-usgs/science-base-automation/README.md

 ### Limitations
 (besides soon-to-be-discovered bugs)

-- It only uploads shapefile (including dbf) and XML files.
-This will be easy to modify; it just hasn’t been done yet.
 - The metadata population routine is hard-coded to a specific metadata template, which should match the structure created by TKME.
 - The bounding box routine is not consistently successful. - You may want to comment it out.
 - The script overwrites XML files without creating an archive.
+- It does not change the XML files within zipped files nor recreate the zip file with the updated XML.
+You will need to do this afterward to make sure that the XML is in the zip file is updated.

 ## How to execute, from the top:
 ### 1. Set up a local directory structure for your data release.